bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 Our flight to Delhi was in the evening, but we reached Rajkot by the afternoon.
 We had lunch at a mall in Rajkot city and then boarded our flight back to Delhi.

 # Har Har Mahadev !!!
-Thanks to my friends, Saurabh and Atmesh, who joined me on most of my religious trips.
+Thanks to my friends, Saurabh and Atmesh, who joined me on this my trips.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll